Walter Nightingall: Family and character

 Nightingall was a shy, modest man of medium height with blue eyes and sharp features and was always impeccably dressed in public.
 He was assisted throughout his training career by his sister Marjorie.
 He married twice and had one son and one daughter from his first marriage.
 He died in 1968.
+Walter's second wife was Bessie Duller, formerly wife of jockey George Duller, and niece of music hall artiste Marie Lloyd.

 In their book A Century of Champions, John Randall and Tony Morris rated Nightingall the thirty-second best British or Irish trainer of the 20th century.